 Something I come across with introverted clients is that they can become a little too ‘internal’ and therefore not talk about their problems with friends.
 When you don’t talk issues through with another person, that lack of perspective can cause you to worry more about something that perhaps, for the good of your health, you’d be better to let go of.

 If you recognise yourself in this, then I suggest reaching out to somebody that you trust.
 If something is bothering you, remember that you don’t have to tell them the whole story if you don’t want to.
-But do remember that you can share, if fact it’s healthy too, and it’s always wise to get another perspective on a problem.
+But do remember that you can share.
+In fact, it’s healthy to, and it’s always wise to get another perspective on a problem.

 An ambivert tends to have a balance of introvert and extrovert traits.
 This is something I have come to recognise in myself over the years.
 After burning out in my younger years while being more extroverted, I became introverted for a while – and that makes a lot of sense at the time, while I had less energy to go around.

-So today I feel more ambiverted.
+So today I feel more like an ambivert.
 I really enjoy my social time with friends, and I’ve also learned to love my alone time too, where I can recharge my energy and process my thoughts.